Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Discussion

 \subsection{Connection to Industry Standards}

 The framework aligns with emerging industry practice:

-\paragraph{Financial Services Requirements.} As Anthropic's Head of Financial Services observes: ``In financial services, people do not have the luxury of inconsistent outputs'' \citep{pelosi2026aistreet}.
-This industry requirement motivates the core contribution: ``One of the biggest barriers to widespread adoption in financial services is the ability to make workflows deterministic''---a barrier the DFAH framework directly addresses by providing the evaluation infrastructure to validate whether deployed agents achieve this determinism.
+\paragraph{Financial Services Requirements.} As Anthropic's Head of Financial Services notes in an industry interview: ``In financial services, people do not have the luxury of inconsistent outputs'' \citep{pelosi2026aistreet}.
+This practitioner perspective aligns with the regulatory requirements motivating DFAH: evaluation infrastructure to measure whether deployed agents achieve reproducible behavior.